the young dreamers of nyc, straight up | look | i-D

 What are your hopes for 2017?
 A calm, smooth, and fast year.

 If you could ask the world one question and get the answer, what would you ask?
-Can we all be civilised for one day?
+Can we all be civilized for one day?

 Alexa Reynen, 20, Newport Beach, CA